 control the progression of RA and to try to prevent joint

 damage and disability.
 DMARDs are often given in combination with other

-such as prednisone or Medrol.
+such as prednisone.
 These medicines are used to reduce disease

 activity and joint inflammation.
 But using only corticosteroids for an extended time is not considered the best treatment.
 Corticosteroids are